-“From the most important animal to have ever lived on earth, to their hauntingly lovely songs, unimaginable migrations, playful calfs, and tales of them going out of their solution to shield different species from hurt.
+“From the most important animal to have ever lived on earth, to their hauntingly lovely songs, unimaginable migrations, playful calfs, and tales of them going out of their method to shield different species from hurt.
 Our mammalian ocean cousins want our assist.”

 – Dive Ninjas, Whale Defender PADI Distinctive Specialty

 Many people have spent quite a few hours over the previous yr dreaming about whale encounters whereas caught in lockdown.
 So, once we caught wind of a PADI Grasp Teacher in Mexico who had spent the yr creating the Whale Defender PADI Distinctive Specialty Course, we needed to know extra.

 Digging for particulars led me to Jay Clue, a PADI Grasp Teacher, Tec Trimix Teacher and Founding father of 100% AWARE Dive Ninja Expeditions in Cabos San Lucas.
 Right here’s what he informed me concerning the specialty, his ever-evolving relationship with the ocean and his hopes for the way forward for the marine tourism business: